startos00/visualplanning/README.md

 I want to solve my anxiety of not getting anything done.
 I also want to visualise my research, strategy, and execution.
 Basically the whole project life cycle in one platform.
 ### What works today
 The main features: the garden(rewarding system), cards&nodes, mascot assistants, the app logo, roles/spawing (ai visual planning templates)
+### What would you add with more time?
+An ai assistant chatbot to help me research, parse the document, generate tasks, summarise docs, create a task summary.
+### What works today
 ## Getting Started

 actually use pnpm